unepwcmc/ProtectedPlanet/upgrade-plan/frontend/README.md

     colon — the colon itself stays: `update:filterGroup`, `toggle:filterPane`, not
     `update:filter-group`/`toggle:filter-pane`.
 Applies project-wide alongside point 16 — props and
     events are both camelCase everywhere, no kebab-case left in any component-to-component binding.
+18. **Use Vue 3.4+ same-name shorthand for a prop binding whose value is the identically-named local variable.** `:title` rather than `:title="title"`, `:accessToken` rather than `:accessToken="accessToken"` — the shorthand only applies when the bound identifier and the prop name match exactly; anything else (a different expression, a renamed value, a literal) still needs the full `:prop="expression"` form.
+Not currently caught by lint (`yarn lint` passes either way) — a manual review point until/unless a rule for it is added. `Map/Index.vue` is the reference example.

 *Setup status: all of the above is built and verified (Jul 2026) — `app/frontend/types/backend`, the `@/` alias (`vite.config.mts` + `vitest.config.mts` `resolve.alias`,
 `tsconfig.json` `paths`), the `typescript`/`vue-tsc` devDependencies + `yarn typecheck` script, and